snd/url-pattern/README.md

 pattern.match '/users/5' # => {id: 5}
 ```

-match returns either `null`, if there was no match, or an object with the named parameters.
+match returns either `null`, if there was no match, or the named parameters.

 ## Pattern examples